Life after divorce – A rough guide

 Step one sorts out the practical stuff – now the heart stuff.
 One of the biggest adjustments you and your ex will need to make is the transition from parent to co-parent.
 My transition has been (and continues to be) anything but smooth.

-However, there are some amazing parents out there who demonstrate that this can be done… and that doesn’t mean having to be in each other’s’ lives all the time or be best friends.
+However, there are some amazing parents out there who demonstrate that this can be done… and that doesn’t mean having to be in each other’s lives all the time or be best friends.

-1. Conceptualise this as a new and different relationship.
+1. Conceptualise this as a new and different relationship

 This is not you and your partner anymore.
 This is two people with a shared interest in their children.
-Break with the past, ditch the old habits, the old ways of talking to each other… re-frame the relationship.
+Break with the past, ditch the old habits, and the old ways of talking to each other… re-frame the relationship.

 I think of it as a working relationship.
 One where there needs to be a slight distance, level of formality and an understanding neither of us has unilateral rights.
 Things need to be negotiated and discussed.